FortuneN/FineCodeCoverage/README.md

 ## Exclusions and inclusions

-You probably want to set IncludeReferencedProjects to true.
-This will ensure that you do not get coverage for testing frameworks - only your code.

 Coverlet and OpenCover use filter expressions.

 Filter expressions

-Wildcards
+> Wildcards
+>

-\* => matches zero or more characters
+> \* => matches zero or more characters
+>
-Examples
+> Examples
+>

-[\*]\* => All types in all assemblies.
+> [\*]\* => All types in all assemblies.
+>

-[coverlet\.\*]Coverlet.Core.Coverage => The Coverage class in the Coverlet.Core namespace belonging to any assembly that matches coverlet.\* (e.g coverlet.core)
+> [coverlet\.\*]Coverlet.Core.Coverage => The Coverage class in the Coverlet.Core namespace belonging to any assembly that matches coverlet.\* (e.g coverlet.core)
+>

-[\*\]Coverlet.Core.Instrumentation.\* => All types belonging to Coverlet.Core.Instrumentation namespace in any assembly
+> [\*\]Coverlet.Core.Instrumentation.\* => All types belonging to Coverlet.Core.Instrumentation namespace in any assembly
+>

-[coverlet\.\*.tests]\* => All types in any assembly starting with coverlet. and ending with .tests
+> [coverlet\.\*.tests]\* => All types in any assembly starting with coverlet. and ending with .tests
+>

-Both 'Exclude' and 'Include' options can be used together but 'Exclude' takes precedence.
+> Both 'Exclude' and 'Include' options can be used together but 'Exclude' takes precedence.

 Ms code coverage uses [regexes](https://learn.microsoft.com/en-us/visualstudio/test/customizing-code-coverage-analysis?view=vs-2022#regular-expressions).

-You can include or exclude assemblies or specific types and members from code coverage analysis.
+> You can include or exclude assemblies or specific types and members from code coverage analysis.
 If the Include section is empty or omitted, then all assemblies that are loaded and have associated PDB files are included.
 If an assembly or member matches a clause in the Exclude section, then it is excluded from code coverage.
 The Exclude section takes precedence over the Include section: if an assembly is listed in both Include and Exclude, it will not be included in code coverage.

+Just remember that as soon as there is an include for an assembly all other assemblies that you require coverage for will also need to be included. ( [internals](https://github.com/FortuneN/FineCodeCoverage/issues/489) )
+If there are no includes then all assemblies will be included unless explicitly excluded.
+Hence when IncludeTestAssembly is true FCC only explicitly includes it when there are other includes specified.
+**You may want to set IncludeReferencedProjects to true.
+This will ensure that you do not get coverage for testing frameworks - only your code.**

 You can ignore a method or an entire class from code coverage by applying the [ExcludeFromCodeCoverage] attribute present in the System.Diagnostics.CodeAnalysis namespace.